LoopieLLC/EnvInstallScript/README.md

 sudo dpkg --configure -a

+You are going to have to use the 'sudo' keyword.
+This keyword give a user root priviledges.
+You will be prompted with a password.
+The password is your login password: osboxes.org

 This will fix broken packages.

 If you have any errors that show up just let me know.
 You might have some pending updates in your cache that are locking the 'apt-get' command.
 This is an easy fix that involves a simple udate.